 It was once thought that ingesting acidic foods and drinks may increase your risk of developing cancer.
-It has also been said that an acidic diet “feeds” cancer cells, allowing them to thrive and spread.
+It’s also been said that an acidic diet feeds cancer cells, allowing them to thrive and spread.

 Here’s what you need to know about the potential benefits and risks of alkaline water.

 Some theorize that this will starve any cancer cells found in your body because cancer cells thrive in an acidic environment.

 There currently isn’t any scientific evidence to support the idea that alkaline water can treat or prevent cancer.

-It’s nearly impossible to alter the pH level of your blood by eating or drinking certain things.
-Your body has a way of balancing its pH level without requiring any action on your part.
+It’s nearly impossible to grossly alter the pH level of your blood by eating or drinking certain foods or liquids.

-If you’d like to use alkaline water, drink it as you would regular tap water.
-Keep in mind that too much alkaline water may cause minor side effects, such as upset stomach.
+If you’d like to use alkaline water, you may be able to drink it as you would regular tap water.
+But, keep in mind that too much alkaline water may cause side effects, such as upset stomach and indigestion.